cpalileo/regex-tutorial/gist-template.md

 ## Summary

-This tutorial will include many of the common Regex components.
+At the time of publication, this tutorial was created by a bootcamp student at UC Davis as a week 17 homework assignment.
+This tutorial will include several common Regex components.
 However, it does not cover every component available in Regex.
-Additionally the components introduced in this tutorial include the most common uses of the component in question.
-However, advanced users are capable of more complex searches using the components described in this tutorial.
+Additionally, the components introduced in this tutorial include the most common uses of the component presented.
+However, through further education, practice, and experience, advanced users will likely find themselves capable of more complex searches using the components described in this tutorial.
+In other words, this tutorial is most suited as a novice's introductory guide to Regex.

 ## Table of Contents